1) My story begins the year after the Flood,

 77) So serene was her wide, white brow;

-So "innocent", the large, blue eyes.
+So "innocent" the large, blue eyes.

 But where does her soul writhe now?

-The one whose ruby lips spewed blasphemy and lies.
+Whose ruby lips spewed blasphemy and lies.

 78) And what became of the lovers of Semiramis,

-That once were embraced by her alabaster arms?
+Who were embraced by her alabaster arms?

 Each now curses themselves for being an ignoramus